ChuanMeng/QPP4CS/README.md

 # --warm_up_path ./checkpoint/or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@3/1.pkl \
 # --mode inference
 ```
-The above commands would train NQAQPP from scratch using 5-fold cross-validation.
+The above commands would train NQAQPP from scratch using 5-fold cross-validation (with the `--cross_validate` flag on).
 `--warm_up_path` shows the path to the checkpoint pre-trained on the training set of OR-QuAC.
 Note that one can activate `--warm_up_path`, which would fine-turn the checkpoint of NQAQPP pre-trained on the training set of OR-QuAC (warm-up) instead of just learning from scratch.
 We found that fine-tuning the checkpoint pre-trained for one epoch on the training set of OR-QuAC gets better performance.